 According to Google’s research, 82% of shoppers user their phones in-store, and they expect to be wowed with useful and engaging mobile experiences.
-If you want to know what kind of mobile experiences consumers want to see in stores, check out this infographic.

 - 65% of the people surveyed said they want to use it to get more product information;